victoralfred/qdrant-assessment-1/assessment-question-3.md

 Qdrant, as a vector search engine, supports several search techniques that can be applied to different types of use cases.
 Each technique offers a unique approach to searching and retrieval, based on specific requirements for data exploration, context, and recommendations.
 Here’s a breakdown of the mentioned techniques along with their use cases, advantages, and limitations.

 #### 1. Discovery Search
-<b>Use Case</b>: Discovery search is used when you want to explore a dataset and find patterns, anomalies, or content that may not be immediately obvious.
+<b>Use Case</b>: [Discovery search](https://qdrant.tech/articles/vector-similarity-beyond-search/#discovery) is used when you want to explore a dataset and find patterns, anomalies, or content that may not be immediately obvious.
 This technique is particularly useful for:
- - Data exploration: Uncovering new, previously unknown information or connections between entities.
+ - **Data exploration**: Uncovering new, previously unknown information or connections between entities.
- - Unsupervised learning: Grouping related documents, images, or entities based on their vector embeddings, often without any specific query.
+ - **Unsupervised learning**: Grouping related documents, images, or entities based on their vector embeddings, often without any specific query.

 ##### Advantages:
 - Helps in uncovering latent insights within datasets.